Perspective | How politicians target you: 3,000 data points on every voter, including your phone number

 When you engage with a politician — signing up for news updates or donating — you’re adding to his or her data trove.
 You might not mind, if they’re a candidate you believe in.

 Every move gets registered.
 When I signed up, as an experiment, to stream one of President Trump’s recent rallies, it kicked off a deluge of campaign text messages begging for money, with messages appearing three, four or five times per day.
-(At least replying STOP cuts off the messages.
+(At least replying “STOP” cuts off the messages.
 That works for Biden, too, though not for all campaigns.)

 Even when you’re just poking around a campaign website for information, you’re passing along data.
 Campaign websites, including for both Trump and Biden, often contain hidden trackers that, for example, tell Facebook you were there and then allow campaigns to target ads to you in the future.